dart-archive/dart_docker/runtime/README.md

 The image assumes that your application:

-- has the `pubspec.yaml` and `pubspec.lock` files listing its dependencies.
+- has the `pubspec.yaml` file listing its dependencies.
 - has a file named `bin/server.dart` as the entrypoint script.
 - listens on port `8080`
 - all dependent packages can be retrieved when building the container